jessicac3732/github-tutorial/README.md

 ---
 ## Repository Setup
-1. First you want to make sure that you are in the workspace directory, if you are not in the right directory then do. `cd ~/workspace.`
+1. First you want to make sure that you are in the workspace directory, if you are not in the right directory then do `cd ~/workspace`.
 2. Create the repository. `mkdir filename`
 3. Go into the new repository made. `cd filename`
 4. Initalize git. `git init`